91²Ö¿â

 3. Any combination of two courses from the following list:

-• Intermediate I of the same language
+1. Intermediate I of the same language

 All students with prior foreign language experience should take the foreign language placement test to determine the appropriate level at which to start.
-Some students may start beyond the Elementary I level and will complete the requirement with fewer credit hours and fewer courses.
-This may be accomplished by (1) passing a course beyond Elementary I through Intermediate II level; (2) receiving credit through one of the programs offered by 91²Ö¿â; or (3) demonstrating comparable to Elementary II of a foreign language.
-When students complete the requirement with fewer than 14 credit hours and four courses, they will complete remaining credit hours with general electives.
+Some students may start beyond the Elementary I level and will complete the requirement with fewer courses.
+This may be accomplished in one of three ways:

-Certain majors, concentrations and minors may require specific languages, limit the languages from which a student may choose or require coursework through Intermediate II.
-Students who plan to pursue graduate study may need particular language coursework.
+Certain programs may require specific languages, limit the languages from which a student may choose or require coursework through Intermediate II.
+Students who plan to pursue graduate study may need a particular language proficiency.

 Roadmap